Lodging Tax Advisory Commission

-- October - The City Council makes the final decision on which proposals to fund.
+- September/October - The City Council makes the final decision on which proposals to fund.

 - Contractors submit reports on their projects throughout the year.

 Full details are available in the Lodging Tax Guidelines (PDF).

-The Lodging Tax Advisory Committee is currently not accepting proposals.
+The Lodging Tax Advisory Committee is currently accepting proposals.
 The proposal period for 2020 remaining funds is July 1 to August 1, 2019.
 You may download the Request for Proposal (PDF) and submit your completed application to Kelsey Geddes at email@example.com.